 Service

-No matter which Cornish Pasty Co. location I visit, whether in Tempe or Las Vegas, I always seem to receive the same great service.
-With that said, I always sit at the bar when I visit, so I can only speak of my experience with the bartenders who are laid back, friendly, and attentive.
-On my recent visit, the bartender was always around to pour a drink, give a food recommendation, or just chat it up about current events or spring training.
+No matter which Cornish Pasty Co. location I visit, whether in Tempe or Las Vegas, I always receive the same excellent service.
+With that said, I always sit at the bar on my visits.
+So, I can only speak of my experience with the laid-back, friendly, and attentive bartenders.

 Conclusion

 Since I first discovered Cornish Pasty Co., I have made it a tradition to stop by on my yearly road trips to Tempe for spring training.
-I just can’t resist the flaky and buttery crust and fresh and unique fillings of a Cornish pasty.
-Along with the cool décor, friendly service, and great drinks, Cornish Pasty Co. should be on your list of the must try restaurants in Tempe.
+I can’t resist the flaky buttery crust and fresh and unique fillings of a Cornish pasty.

 Pros